 Show device type specific information.
 This will report various points of information specific to the device technology and is a function of vendor implementation.

 Shows all error counters.

 Shows information relative to a device’s health

-Shows physical information about the device such as make, model, vendor, capacity, serial number, and so on.
+Show physical information about the device; make, model, vendor, capacity, serial number, etc.

-Causes some information sets to be reported in raw data format.
-For example, this option causes the SATA S.M.A.R.T. attributes reported in the dev_spec set to be reported as it is collected from the device, as opposed to interpreting it.
+This suboption will cause some information sets to be reported in raw data format.
+For example, this option will cause the SATA S.M.A.R.T. attributes reported in the dev_spec set to be reported as it’s collected from the device as opposed to interpreting it.

 Show device state information only.

-This suboption is not an information set, but instead, forces a refresh of the device information cache, possibly causing a momentary impact on device performance.
+This suboption is not an information set, but instead, will force a refresh of the device information cache possibly momentarily impacting device performance.

 Reports the version of cddm and CDD drivers information.